Prerequisite

 We recommend creating a dedicated AWS account within your organization for better isolation and cost management.
 This approach:

-- Clearly separates Ownstak deployments from other AWS resources
+- Clearly separates OwnStak deployments from other AWS resources

-- Makes it easier to track and manage costs related to Ownstak deployments
+- Makes it easier to track and manage costs related to OwnStak deployments

 - Simplifies security and access control management